Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have posted a mark of 6-3.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 6-4.

-- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on eight occasions.

-- The past 10 Tigers contests have not had a runline posted by oddsmakers.
-Detroit's last four games have finished above the total, and the average over/under in that run was 8.5.

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 15, or 45.5%, of the 33 contests they have been chosen as underdogs in this season.
+- The Tigers have come away with 15 wins in the 34 contests they have been listed as the underdogs in this season.

-- Detroit has a record of 5-6 in games where bookmakers have it as underdogs of at least +165 on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 37.7% chance of coming away with a victory in the contest.
+- The Tigers have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Detroit and its opponents have gone over the total this season in 18 of its 34 opportunities.
+- So far this season, Detroit and its opponents have hit the over in 18 of its 35 games with a total.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.